 - Simplified Network Configuration: Address auto-configuration (address assignment) is built-in to IPv6.
 Which makes network configuration simple.

 - Support For New Services: By eliminating Network Address Translation (NAT), true end-to-end connectivity at the IP layer restored, which enabling new and valuable services.

 - Security: IPsec, which provides confidentiality, authentication and also data integrity, is available in IPv6.

 - Conversion: IPv4 is still widely used all over the world and it is a difficult task to convert to IPv6.

 - Readability: IPv6 Subnetting can be difficult to understand.
 In contrast to IPv4, It will be much harder to remember the IP addresses.

-- Communication: IPv4 and IPv6 equipment cannot communicate directly to each other, to communicate between IPv4 and IPv4 required more configuration.
+- Communication: IPv4 and IPv6 equipment cannot communicate directly with each other, to communicate between IPv4 and IPv4 required more configuration.

 - Transition: The process of making the switch to IPv6 from IPv4 is very slow and boring.

-- IPv6 is not supported in old operating system and devices.
+- IPv6 is not supported in the old operating system and devices.